Engee documentation

 Set the area of the convolution calculation:

-Time — the block calculates in the time domain, which minimizes memory usage.
+Time — The unit computes in the time domain, which minimizes memory usage.

 Fixed-point signals are supported only in the time domain.
-When entering fixed-point signals, make sure that the Calculation domain parameter is set to Time.
+When entering fixed-point signals, make sure that for the parameter Computation domain the value is set Time.

 Selecting the appropriate convolution block